AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 **Examples**:
 - **Photometal**: Stores and imprints beliefs under preferential light exposure.
-- **Primma**: From Celia’s decomposition process.
+- **Primma**: From Celia's decomposition process.
 Hardens with moisture.
 - **Aprima**: Purer, light-reflective, form of Primma used in most infrastructure, revered in Sol Unita culture.

 These resources underlie societal advancements, often causing power struggles.
 Throughout the game you will learn of more resources than those shown here.

 </details>

 <details open>
 <summary><h3>Concordia and the Branches of Concordia</h3></summary>